isaacmg00/dotfiles-i3wm/README.md

 NOTE: This repository is out of date and configurations may contain deprecated code, so feel free to copy at your own risk.

-As of July 2022, I have migrated over to a bspwm rice.
+As of July 2022, I migrated over to a bspwm rice.
 ### Screenshots:

 <img src="screenshot.png">